muhkartal/fr-photo/README.md

 - Fork the repository.
 - Create a new branch (feature-branch).
 - Make your changes and commit them with clear messages.
-- Push to the branch and open a Pull Request.
+- Push to the branch and open a Pull Request..